 Indeed, it was this childless Sir Henry who was granted large tracts of forfeited land in County Mayo during the late 17th Century and he added to these by purchases around the turn of the century, including some of the estate of Colonel John Browne of Westport.
 He also bought lands in the baronies of Carra and Gallen, at least up until 1708.

 “ Sale of Aghadrinagh and other lands in the barony of Carra; Robert Johnson of Dublin, Sir Richard Leving of Dublin, Thomas Bligh of Rathmore, Co Meath and Col John Browne of Westport to Sir Henry Bingham of Castlebar, for £1,119. “

 (Westport Estate Papers (MSS 40,883-41,112, MSS L 99-111, MS Maps 282-365, AD 3589, PD 4262 & 4267, PC05 LOT 15 ) (Accession Nos.
 5717 and 6208)

 George the 4th Baronet’s son, John (1690 – 1749), became 5th Baronet and served a particularly long time as MP for Mayo, for 22 years up to his death.

 Sir John was first succeeded by his elder son, John (1730 – 1752) and, upon the latter’s early death, by his younger son, Charles (1735 – 1799).
-It was Charles, first known as the 7th Baronet, who then became Baron Lucan and, from 1795, the first in the line of Earls of Lucan in the peerage of Ireland.
+It was Charles, first known as the 7th Baronet, who then became Baron Lucan in 1776 and, from 1795, the first in the line of Earls of Lucan in the peerage of Ireland.